himanshuajmera/dbt-spark-cde/README.md

-# dbt-spark-livy
+# dbt-spark-cde

-The `dbt-spark-livy` adapter allows you to use [dbt](https://www.getdbt.com/) along with [Apache spark-livy](https://spark.apache.org/) and [Cloudera Data Platform](https://cloudera.com) with Livy server support.
-This code bases use the dbt-spark project (https://github.com/dbt-labs/dbt-spark), and provides a Livy connectivity support over it.
+The `dbt-spark-cde` adapter allows you to use [dbt](https://www.getdbt.com/) [Cloudera Data Platform](https://cloudera.com) with CDE API server support.
+This code bases use the dbt-spark project (https://github.com/dbt-labs/dbt-spark), and provides CDE API based connectivity support over it.

 ## Getting started